 Lotte van Dillen

 Lotte van Dillen obtained her Master’s degree in social psychology and in cognitive psychology at the University of Amsterdam in 2004.
 From 2004 to 2008 she conducted her dissertation research at the ‘other’ university from Amsterdam: the VU University.
 At the end of 2008 she successfully defended her dissertation, in which she examined the role of working memory in the experience of negative feelings.
 Since then, Lotte has worked as a post-doc at Utrecht University and New York University.
-She currently works at Leiden University as an assistant professor.
+She currently works at Leiden University as an associate professor.

 - May 2014 ‘Aandacht voor smaak.
 De neuropsychologische mechanismen van smaakbeleving.’ [paying attention to taste.
 The neuropsychological mechanisms of taste perception.]
 Awarded by the Gratama Stichting ((€24,680).

 - December 2013 Teacher of the year.
 Institute of psychology, Leiden University.

 - February 2012 ‘Ire and Punishment.
 The Role of Negative Emotions and Attentional Control in Children's, Adolescents' and Adults' Punishment.’
 Together with Dr. Michaela Gummerum (Developmental Psychology, Plymouth University, UK) and Prof. dr. Eric van Dijk (Social and Organizational Psychology, Leiden University, the Netherlands).
 Awarded by the ERSC (Economic and Social research Counsil; £209,00).